 Trail Network and Hiking Opportunities

-The hiking around Forked Lake Campground centers on a well-maintained 6.4-kilometer trail system that showcases the best of Adirondack wilderness.
-With only 30 meters of elevation gain, these trails offer an easy hiking experience that takes approximately 1 hour and 45 minutes to complete, making them perfect for families, beginners, or anyone looking for a relaxing walk through pristine forest.
+The hiking around Forked Lake Campground centers on a well-maintained 3.06-kilometer trail system (1.9 miles) that showcases the best of Adirondack wilderness.
+With only 30 meters of elevation gain, these trails offer an easy hiking experience that takes approximately 0.5 to 1 hour to complete, making them perfect for families, beginners, or anyone looking for a relaxing walk through pristine forest.
+This is an out-and-back trail, meaning you'll follow the route to a specific point and then retrace your steps to return to the start.

 The trail network connects seamlessly to the renowned Northville-Placid Trail, a 133-mile route that ranks among the Northeast's premier long-distance hiking experiences.
 Even if you're not tackling the full trail, sections of the NPT offer excellent day hiking opportunities that extend well beyond the campground's immediate trail system.
 The nearby Sargent Ponds Wild Forest expands your options significantly, with trails winding through classic Adirondack terrain—mixed hardwood and conifer forests, beaver ponds, rocky outcrops, and occasional glimpses of distant peaks.